villearo/va-share/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Here is a short description of the plugin.
 This should be no more than 150 characters.
 No markup here.
-Create simple and stylish overlay easily with wysiwyg editor.
+Create simple and stylish share easily with wysiwyg editor.
 Use custom colors.
 Shortcodes allowed.
 Good for e.g. contact forms.

 == Description ==